DTJF/libpruio/src/doc/_6_messages.md

 connected to that ball number) and call function PruIo::config(), first.

-\Item{"TIMER subsystem not in output mode"} Getting the values of a TIMER output is required, but the module is not in output mode, and therefor cannot generate TIMER pulses. -> Check the (previous) configuration of that pin.
+\Item{"pin not in TIMER mode"} Getting the values of a TIMER output is required, but the pin is not in TIMER mode, and therefor cannot generate TIMER pulses. -> Check the (previous) configuration of that pin.
+Or enable LKM pinmuxing, see chapter \ref ChaPreparation for details.

 # CAP # {#SecErrCap}